Manitoba Group

-The Manitoba Group is a stratigraphical unit of middle to late Devonian age in the Western Canadian Sedimentary Basin.
+The Manitoba Group is a stratigraphic unit of middle to late Devonian age in the Western Canadian Sedimentary Basin.

 The group takes its name from the province of Manitoba, and was first defined by A.D.
 Baillie in 1953.

 Lithology

 The Manitoba Group is composed of alternating cycles of shale, carbonate and evaporite.

 Distribution

 The Manitoba Group occurs in outcrop in southwestern Manitoba and in the sub-surface in southern Saskatchewan, North Dakota and Montana.
 It reaches a maximum thickness of 150 m in outcrop and up to 244 m in the sub-surface.

 Subdivisions

 The following formationas are recognised, from top to bottom: